strobo-inc/nrfjprog/README.md

   # LICENSE, README.md, and requirements.txt (used to install this module). setup.py and tests\ to be added here in the future.
   nrfjprog\
     __init__.py # Package marker to make nrfjprog a module.
     __main__.py # This is where the command line interface is implemented.
-It parsers arguemnts using argparse and calls nRF5x to perform the requested operation. nrfjprog_version.py # Contains a global variable containing the version of nrfjprog. model\
+It parses arguments using argparse and calls functions in perform_command.py to perform the requested operation. nrfjprog_version.py # A global variable containing the version of nrfjprog. model\
         __init__.py # Package marker to make model a module. perform_command.py # This is where the functionality of each command is implemented.
-Uses the pynrfjprog module. device.py # Not used currently.
+Relies on the pynrfjprog module. device.py # Not used currently.
 Implements a class to represent the specs of a specific device (i.e. NRF52_FP1).
 ```